Illinois Compiled Statutes

 juvenile who is the subject of the adjudication, notwithstanding any other

 as an adult for the purpose of affording such rights to the victim.

 (E) Nothing in this Section shall affect the right of a Civil Service

-Commission or appointing authority of any state, county or municipality
+Commission or appointing authority of the federal government, or any state, county, or municipality

 examining the character and fitness of

 an applicant for employment with a law enforcement